 - Double charge: An error can cause a double charge, which means your account is billed twice for the same amount, and neither charge is marked as pending on your statement.

 If your bank statement shows a double charge, or if it shows an authorization request that doesn't go away on its own, contact your bank for help.

-Be sure to review your outstanding balance by clicking the tool icon then Billing & payments.
+Be sure to review your outstanding balance by clicking the tool icon and then under "Billing," click Billing summary.
 See if both payments are there and the balance is correct.
 If they are, there's no need to contact Google.

 For example, if you budget US$10 per day, and you're charged for a 30-day billing period, the maximum you would pay is US$300.

 If Google overdelivers your ads and you accrue more costs in a billing period than your budget allows, a credit will automatically be applied to your account.
 For instance, if you accrue $35 in clicks in one month, but you have an average daily budget of $1 per day (and therefore $30 per 30-day billing period), you'll receive a $5 overdelivery credit.

 Note: pay for conversions campaigns are billed differently, and can be billed for more than 2 times the average daily budget.

 To see whether you've received any overdelivery credits:

 If you use the automatic payment setting and then make a manual payment, you might be charged on your automatic billing cycle.
 Here's why:

 - An automatic payment was already in progress when you initiated your payment: The automatic payment cycle is punctual, so if you made your payment when this process was underway, you might still be charged.
 This is most likely to happen if you make a payment when you're close to your billing threshold, at the end of the calendar month, or at the end of a 30-day billing period.